tikv/website/content/docs/dev/concepts/explore-tikv-features/backup-restore.md

 - `ranges-failed`: Number of failed ranges.
 - `backup-total-regions`: The tikv regions that backup takes.
 - `total-take`: The backup duration.
-- `backup-ts`: The backup start timestamp, only takes effect for API V2 TiKV cluster, which can be used as `start-ts` of `TiKV-CDC` when creating replication tasks.
-Refer to [Create a replication task].
+- `backup-ts`: The backup start timestamp, only takes effect for API v2 TiKV cluster, which can be used as `start-ts` of `TiKV-CDC` when creating replication tasks.
+Refer to [Creating a replication task].
 - `total-kv`: Total number of key-value pairs in backup files.
 - `total-kv-size`: Total size of key-value pairs in backup files.
 Note that this is the original size before compression.
 - `average-speed`: The backup speed, which approximately equals to `total-kv-size` / `total-take`.